New eTRAC system for streamlined reviews

 Political Subdivisions of the State

 Counties, municipalities, and other local government agencies must notify the THC prior to commencing any project on public land that may affect archeological sites and will involve five or more acres of ground disturbance; 5,000 or more cubic yards of earth moving; will occur in a historic district or other designated historic site; or will affect a recorded archeological site.
 THC staff will review the project within 30 days of receipt of the notification and may issue recommendations regarding the project or require an antiquities permit for archeological studies prior to construction.
+The effects of a project on buildings, structures, or other above-ground historic resources are not considered in this review.
 Regardless of the size of a development project on public land, if archeological sites are encountered, the land-owning agency should stop work in those areas and notify the THC.

 State agencies, including public universities, must notify the THC prior to breaking ground on public land.
 The ground-disturbance thresholds listed above are not applicable, and smaller projects will also require notification.
 THC staff will review the project within 30 days of receipt of the notification and may require an antiquities permit for archeological studies prior to construction.